aryan008/recovery-pod/README.md

 (4)|	Noted above – JavaScript/Python features noted below.|	Yes
 (5)|	Noted above.|	Yes
 (6)|	Administrator access to manage profiles on the database present on admin login.
 A safety feature is added to not show the “delete account” button to the admin, in case they accidentally delete their account.|	Yes

+## Information architecture

+### How CSS created an experience
+#### Responsive styling

+CSS and media queries were used in the style.css file to make a responsive web application for all screen sizes.
+This has been tested in the testing section below as part of responsive testing.
+The following media query sizes were used:
+*	max-width:1037px
+*	max-width:796px
+*	max-width:562px
+*	max-width:460px
+*	max-width:400px

+_Note that as part of response testing in the testing section below, the above CSS media rules passed all visual review by the developer._

+#### Hover effects
+CSS was used to add a cursor pointer to further engage the site user into clicking the buttons presented.

+#### Button effects
+CSS was used to display buttons accordingly with site users in mind.
+*	Blue button – search
+*	Red button – reset/delete (with the exception of a site visitor “Create account” button for visual hierarchy purposes)
+*	Green button – Log in/Create account/ Post entry/ Edit entry